HeKKSaGOn: German-Japanese University Consortium

 The purpose of HeKKSaGOn is to create a unique brand mark for research collaborations amongst German and Japanese universities, to create added value for the network and to develop best practice through mutual exchange of experience among students, staff and researchers.
 The working groups formed within HeKKSaGOn focus on future-oriented research areas, such as environmental, life and materials science, neuroscience and scientific computation as well as social and cultural sciences.
 Most promising research projects have already been planned.
-Moreover, an enhanced mobility of researchers for guest lectureships and research stays has emerged.For further information, please visit www.hekksagon.net or the German website of the University of Heidelberg.
+Moreover, an enhanced mobility of researchers for guest lectureships and research stays has emerged.For further information, please visit www.hekksagon.net.

 HeKKSaGOn Convictions & Commitments

 - Long-standing and solid relations between Japan and Germany are essential

 - Long-lasting successful collaboration amongst research institutions is imperative

 - Major global problems can only be solved by interdisciplinary and international cooperation in research and by the open and free exchange of knowledge

 - Changes in one part of the world have effects in other parts